Learn more about the three types of food safety hazards, how to prevent them, and the most significant cases related to them.

 The food industry is a very complex part of a community.
-Several factors including biological, physical, and chemical objects are combined and come in contact with the processing of food.
-This very essence of the foodservice industry tells us that food safety hazards will never be absent from the whole food chain.
+Several factors, including biological, physical, and chemical objects, are combined and come in contact with the processing of food.
+This essence of the foodservice industry tells us that food safety hazards will never be absent from the food chain.
 These hazards will always be present in any food business.

 WHAT WE'LL COVER:

 - Digital solutions to control hazards

 - Frequently Asked Questions (FAQs)

 What are food safety hazards?

 Food safety hazards are any substance found within the food supply chain that can contaminate food materials and cause unwanted health conditions to the public.
 The presence of food safety hazards in products is considered as food contamination.